Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Abstract

 \section{Abstract}

-We focus on the task of object manipulation to an arbitrary goal pose, in which a robot is supposed to pick an assigned object to place at the goal position with a specific pose.
-However, limited by the execution space of the manipulator with gripper, one-step picking, moving and releasing might be failed, where an intermediate object pose is required as a transition.
+We focus on the task of object manipulation to an arbitrary goal pose, in which a robot is supposed to pick an assigned object to place at the goal position with a specific {orientation}.
+However, limited by the execution space of the manipulator with gripper, one-step picking, moving and releasing might be failed, where {a reorientation} object pose is required as a transition.
 In this paper, we propose a learning-driven \textit{anytime} \textit{prioritized} search-based solver to find a feasible solution with low path cost in a short time.
-In our work, the problem is formulated as a hierarchical learning problem, with the high level aiming at finding an intermediate object pose, and the low-level manipulator path planning between adjacent grasps.
-We learn an off-line training path cost estimator to predict approximate path planning costs, which serve as pseudo rewards to allow for pre-training the high-level planner without interacting with the simulator.
+In our work, the problem is formulated as a hierarchical learning problem, with the high level finding {a reorientation} object pose, and the low level planning paths between adjacent grasps.
+We learn an offline-training path cost estimator to predict approximate path planning costs, which serve as pseudo rewards to allow for pre-training the high-level planner without interacting with the simulator.
 To deal with the problem of distribution mismatch of the cost net and the actual execution cost space, a refined training stage is conducted with simulation interaction.
 A series of experiments carried out in simulation and real world indicate that our system can achieve better performances in the object manipulation task with less time and less cost.